cal-itp/data-infra/docs/publishing/sections/5_analytics_portfolio_site.md

 Each `.yml` file creates a new site on the [Portfolio's Index Page](https://analysis.calitp.org/), so every project needs its own file.
 DLA Grant Analysis, SB125 Route Illustrations, and Active Transportation Program all have their own `.yml` file.

 All the `.yml` files live here at [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).
+Navigate to this folder to create the .yml file.

 Here's how to create a `yml` file:

 - Include the directory to the notebook(s) you want to publish.

 - Name your `.yml` file.
 For now we will use `my_report.yml` as an example.

+- `.yml` file should contain the title, directory, README.md path and notebook path.

 - The structure of your `.yml` file depends on the type of your analysis: